RealChiefChen/To-do/README.md

 # To-do:

+With the help of half of stackoverflow I would like to present To-do!
 This is a program will remind you of your work.
 You can't lie to me, you were putting off.
 NOW WITH GUI!!!

 PLEASE NOTE!
 THIS PROGRAM IS NOT DONE AND IS STILL BEING WORKED ON.
 Feel free to give feedback!